Carndaenmal/Carndaenmal.github.io/index.md

 ### Selected News and Updates

+- **February 2026** My idea was presented at the World Modelling Workshop [einforcing the World's Edge: A Continual Learning Problem in the Multi-Agent-World Boundary](https://danemalenfant.com/file/wmw2026.pdf). <br>

 - **August 2025** The challenge of hidden gifts was accepted to the European Workshop on Reinforcement Learning [EWRL](https://euro-workshop-on-reinforcement-learning.github.io/ewrl18/program/). <br>

 - **May 2025** I won best poster prize for neuroinformatics and computational modelling at the [HBHL Symposium](https://hbhlsymposium.ca/). <br>